 What is Project Communication?

 Project communication is the process of identifying key information that will be shared with team members and stakeholders throughout a specific project.
 This includes listing out stakeholders and identifying team members that will be on project communications.
-It’s key to outline out how communication recipients will receive project updates, the frequency they’ll receive it, as well as the points during the project they’ll receive it.
+It’s key to outline how communication recipients will receive project updates, the frequency they’ll receive them, as well as the points during the project they’ll receive them.

 Your points of communication, along with your list of communication contacts, will be in between each of those steps as you’ll need to get their edits, comments and ultimately, their approvals.

 Communication management is everything.
 You can’t just create a project plan and hope everyone sticks to it.
 Once you create the plan and get everyone on board, either you or a key contact you assign should be the one managing the plan throughout the entirety of the project.
 For example, a project manager can manage the deliverables on the agency side, and an account manager can manage all communications on the client-side, working as a tag team to make the project successful.

 To ensure solid communication management throughout a project, a communication management plan should be created.
 The benefits of a communication management plan are five-fold:

 - A written framework that both client/stakeholders/team members can reference.
 This can help in case there is any need for mediation—you have a written paper trail you can refer back to.
 It can also be beneficial for accounts payable to reference in case there are gaps in time tracked for the project.

 - The plan itself will manage expectations from stakeholders to not anticipate a finished project before the deliverables have been tested for quality assurance.